10up/distributor/README.md

 Application passwords are only available for live sites running over an HTTPS connection.

-For your local development environment will need these snippets to enable application passwords without the need for an HTTPS connection.
+For your local development environment, you will need these snippets to enable application passwords without the need for an HTTPS connection.
 A local development environment is one that "can reach the internet but **is not reachable from the internet**".

 ```php
 // In your local environment's wp-config.php file.